5 Tips On How to Eat More [And Still Accomplish Any Fitness Goal]

 I do not recommend this approach for busy professionals with unpredictable schedules.

 As we all know, this is usually not the case.
 Purposefully fasting with an unpredictable schedule is likely to result in high caloric restriction and nutrient deficiency.
-We have discussed this at length in Dietary Weight Loss Strategies for the Busy Professional.
+We have discussed this at length in How To Lose Weight Naturally Using The Incredible Power Of Food.

 Fasting for 16 hours can mess with your energy and concentration levels...